 Some people do not have any symptoms until the damage is significant.
 Therefore, it is essential to see your eye doctor regularly for a dilated eye exam at least yearly.
 Diabetic retinopathy can be treated with laser therapy, called photocoagulation, or surgery.
 Quitting smoking and controlling your high blood pressure are also important preventive measures.

 Glaucoma is caused by increased pressure in the eye that damages your eye's main nerve, the optic nerve.
 The damage first causes you to lose sight from the sides of your eyes.
-Without treatment, you can go blind.
+Without treatment, glaucoma can lead to blindness.
 Glaucoma can be treated with special eye drops or laser surgery.

 As damage continues, more protein is leaked and more wastes build up.
 Having larger amounts of protein in the urine is called proteinuria or macroalbuminuria.
 Eventually, this damage can progress to kidney failure, which requires dialysis or a kidney transplant.
 Restricting protein intake in diabetic patients with chronic renal failure can lower the death rates.

-People with type 1 diabetes are more likely to have heart disease and to die from heart disease as people without diabetes.
+People with type 1 diabetes are more likely to have and die from cardiovascular disease than people without diabetes.

-Having diabetes can cause your blood cholesterol levels to rise, leading to clogged, narrowed arteries, a condition called atherosclerosis .
+Having diabetes can cause your blood cholesterol levels to rise, leading to clogged, narrowed arteries (atherosclerosis).
 Clogged arteries make it more difficult for blood to carry oxygen and other essential nutrients to vital organs and tissues, such as your heart, and can cause: